-One of the best ways to market a business is through email.
+One of the best things that a business can learn is how to build a marketing strategy through email.
 Studies show that a majority of businesses use email to reach and retain current customers and to attract new ones.
 Here are some tips to help promote a business by using your email lists to their best advantage.

 Provide Useful Information